chvolow24/jackdaw/README.md

 Jackdaw provides an interface for extracting samples from an audio clip, and dropping [references](#technical-note-clips-vs-clip-references) to those samples in your timeline.

+<kbd>C-1</kbd> : **Load clip at point to source**<br>

+If there is a clip at point, this function will load that clip to the source area near the top of the window.

+## Project navigation / multiple timelines

+## Opening and Saving files

 ...